 Prerequisite: PC679, PC701.
-Students have the opportunity to integrate theoretical insights with the practical issues emerging in applied ministry settings.
-Simultaneously, students refine pastoral skills, the art of theological reflection, and vocational identity.
-The internship experience consists of on-site hours in ministry praxis determined by the placement setting.
-Placement settings are chosen by students in consultation with their academic advisors and may involve campus ministry, youth ministry, or other parish ministry work.
-Loyola classroom hours for supervision also are required.
-May be repeated for credit.
+Offers students the opportunity to integrate theoretical insights with the practical issues emerging in applied ministry settings, while simultaneously refining their pastoral skills, vocational identities, and the art of theological reflection.
+The internship experience consists of on-site hours in a ministry praxis determined by the placement setting.
+Placement settings are chosen by the student in consultation with the academic advisor and may involve campus ministry, youth ministry, parish ministry, or other ministry work.
+In addition, classroom hours at Loyola for supervision are required.